 APEL clients can run an APEL parser to extract data from a batch system and place it in their client database, or they can use third-party tools to extract batch or cloud data.
 This data is then unloaded into a message format suitable for transmission.

-APEL clients run a sending Secure Stomp Messenger (SSM) to send these messages containing records via the EGI Message Brokers the central APEL server.
+APEL clients run a sending Secure Stomp Messenger (SSM) to send these messages containing records via the EGI Message Brokers to the central APEL server.
 The messages can contain either Job Records or Summary records.
 This is configurable in the APEL client.

 The central APEL server runs an instance of the SSM, which receives these messages and a “loader” processes the records in the messages and loads them into a MySQL database.